TNamdarian/saranamdarian/README.md

 ### Scope
 To achieve the strategic goals, I included the following features in the website:
 * Header containing designer's logo and the menu bar including Home, Work, and Contact.
-* Home page which says about the deginer for brand awareness.
+* Home page which says about the designer for brand awareness.
 * Company ethos detailing the designers’ style.
 * Call for action button on every page.
 * Portfolio highlighting the projects the designer has completed.